 Memberships change everything.
-Many publishers have already jumped on the bandwagon: big media entities like The Guardian and de Correspondent for example, but also many small projects like the podcast Wochendämmerung or the blog Eat This.
+Many publishers have already jumped on the bandwagon: big media entities like The Guardian and de Correspondent for example, but also many smaller projects like the magazine and platform gal-dem, the music magazine The Quietus or the podcast Black History Buff.
 Here are three reasons why you should be thinking about memberships, too.

 1. You’ll gain independence